RomanLut/hx-esp32-cam-fpv/README.md

 Image looks Ok on 7” screen, but not more.

-Let’s say honest: we expect at least HD resolution from a digital fpv system.
+Let’s say honest: we expect at least HD resolution from the digital fpv system.
 All in all, **esp32-cam-fpv** competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
 It looses even against good analog system.
 Compared to analog AIO camera, **esp32-cam-fpv** offers air unit and ground station video recording, digital OSD, Mavlink stream, telemetry logging and absence of analog noise on image, for the same price.
 The downside is high JPEG compression, no WDR, distorted colors, low light sensitivity, varying quality of sensor and lenses, jerky framerate.

 **esp32-cam-fpv** definitely looses againg all commecially available digital FPV systems.